challenger-platform/challenger-widget/README.md

 # Challenger static widget example
 This example shows how to implement Challenger widget on the client side.
-Widget's HTML could be used statically and make API calls to the Challenger server and receive client progress and other data.
+The widget could be built to display user data in a mobile app natively rather than using WebView.
+For this purpose the Challenger API is used to request raw user data from the server.

 ## Important!
 All the logic and the design of the widget is provided here for testing and workflow demonstration purposes. **Production ready design and layout is implemented according business demands**.